Hello and welcome to Year One!

 Music – This term, we will be focusing on playing instruments.

-P.E – In P.E. we will be focusing on striking, fielding and gymnastics.
+P.E – In P.E. we will be focusing on team games and preparing for sports day.

-RE – Our topic this term is Celebrations.
+RE – Our topic this term is Belonging.

 Home Learning will be set each week.
 Alongside this, each week there will be a set of spellings or Beat That Maths to practice.

 If you have any questions about what your child is doing in school please do not hesitate to ask.
 Also, if you would like to come in to school to help with reading or art activities, you would be very welcome.
 Please contact me if you would like to do this.